VA Loan Process: From Start to Keys in Hand

 What are VA Minimum Property Requirements (MPRs)?

-VA MPRs are designed to protect veterans from purchasing homes that are unsafe, unhealthy, or structurally unsound.
+VA MPRs are designed to protect Veterans from purchasing homes that are unsafe, unhealthy, or structurally unsound.
 They cover essential aspects of a home, including:

 • Safety and Habitability: The home must be safe for occupants and free from hazards such as exposed electrical wires, faulty plumbing, or structural defects.